 I hate being that asshole Westerner.
-But spending a Friday at the Pyramids of Giza as an American girl with fair skin, blonde hair, and blue eyes is the equivalent of Justin Bieber showing up at a fifteen-year-old-girl’s birthday party… sheer madness.
+But spending a Friday visiting the Pyramids of Giza as an American girl with fair skin, blonde hair, and blue eyes is the equivalent of Justin Bieber showing up at a fifteen-year-old girl’s birthday party… sheer madness.

-Why you ask?
-Well, tourism in Egypt pretty much dropped off after the revolution in 2011 and even though Egypt is an incredibly enticing destination for most people, the dangers that are portrayed in the media cause most to vacation elsewhere.
+Why do you ask?
+Well, tourism in Egypt pretty much dropped off after the revolution in 2011.
+Even though Egypt is an incredibly enticing destination for most people, the dangers that are portrayed in the media cause most to vacation elsewhere.
 So a lot of the children in Egypt rarely, if ever, see tourists.
 Our “exotic” light-toned features alone are enough to elevate us to celebrity status in their eyes.

 The effect that the drop in tourism has had on Egypt is rather sad and it’s been especially difficult for cities that rely heavily on tourism.
-In 2016 the value of the Egyptian Pound dropped considerably and the touts in Giza are desperate to sell their goods and services to the few tourists that still visit.
-What that means for your trip to the pyramids is that both the aggressiveness of the touts and the curiosity of the locals has increased in recent history.
+In 2016, the value of the Egyptian Pound dropped considerably and the touts in Giza are desperate to sell their goods and services to the few tourists that still visit.
+What that means for your visit to the pyramids is that both the aggressiveness of the touts and the curiosity of the locals have increased in recent history.

-But those challenges, and all of the other challenges that you’ll face while visiting the pyramids (that we are going to outline for you in detail below) are absolutely, 100% worth enduring in order to visit the oldest of the Seven Wonders of the Ancient World – the spectacular, mythical, wondrous Pyramids of Giza!
+But those challenges and all of the other challenges that you’ll face while you visit the pyramids (that we are going to outline for you in detail below) are absolutely, 100% worth enduring in order to visit the oldest of the Seven Wonders of the Ancient World – the spectacular, mythical, wondrous Pyramids of Giza!

-Guide to Visiting the Great Pyramids at Giza
+Complete Guide to Visiting the Great Pyramids of Giza

-Giza is just a short, 30 minute car ride from Cairo.
-While the Pyramids of Giza are possible to do as a day trip, we would highly recommend staying for at least one night in Giza.
-If for no other reason than to gaze on them peacefully while munching on breakfast during sunrise at the Mena House Hotel!
+The Great Pyramids are located in the town of Giza, just a short 30-minute car ride from Cairo.
+While the Pyramids are possible to see on a day trip, we would highly recommend staying for at least one night in Giza.

 Best Time to Visit the Pyramids

-October until April is considered high season in Giza as the weather is more bearable than in the sweltering summer months.
-Although during the off season you’ll find that sites are less crowded and prices are generally lower.
+October until April is considered the high season in Giza as the weather is more bearable than in the sweltering summer months.
+Although during the off-season, you’ll find that sites are less crowded and prices are generally lower.

-On Fridays and Saturdays the pyramids are flooded by children who have those days off of school.
-If you plan on visiting the pyramids on either of those days and you don’t resemble an Egyptian, be prepared to experience my story above firsthand.
+On Fridays and Saturdays, the pyramids are flooded with children who have those days off of school.
+If you plan to visit the pyramids on either of those days and you don’t resemble an Egyptian, be prepared to experience my story above firsthand.

 Absolutely!
 Will curious people want to take your photo?
 Yes.
 Will desperate touts pester you to ride their camel until you finally give in just to keep your sanity?
 For sure.
 But actual, physical danger?
 Not likely.